crossplane/crossplane/design/design-doc-stacks.md

 # Human readable title of application.
 title: Sample Crossplane Stack

+overviewShort: A one line plain text explanation of this stack
+overview: |-
+  Multiple line plain text description of this stack.

 # Markdown description of this entry
-description: |
+readme: |
- Markdown describing this sample Crossplane Stack project.
+ *Markdown* describing the sample Crossplane Stack project in more detail

 # Version of project (optional)
 # If omitted the version will be filled with the docker tag